Frostbite is an injury that is caused by exposure of parts of the body to the cold.

 What happens next with frostbite?

 When a body part with frostbite is thawed out, the skin turns red, may blister and can be very painful.
 It can also become swollen.
 Eventually, dead, blackened tissue that forms scabs can develop.
+The images below show that change.

 If frostbite is superficial, over time new pink skin will form underneath the scabs.
 It can take up to six months for the area to recover.
 There can be full recovery but some people have permanent problems, including pain, numbness and stiffness in the affected area.

 However, if frostbite is deep, tissue damage can be permanent and tissue loss can occur.
 For example, the end of a finger or toe can gradually separate off.
 Sometimes surgery is needed to remove dead tissue.
 Surgical removal (amputation) of, for example, fingers or toes may be needed.
 However, surgery will usually be delayed for as long as possible (usually 6-8 weeks).
-This gives affected tissues a chance to recover and the full extent of the injury can be seen.
+This gives affected tissues a chance to recover and for the full extent of the injury to be seen.

 Can frostbite be prevented?